percona/percona-docker/percona-server-mongodb-3.2/README.md

 # Supported Docker Versions

-These images are officially supported by the MySQL team on Docker version 1.9.
+These images are officially supported by the MongoDB team on Docker version 1.9.
 Support for older versions (down to 1.0) is provided on a best-effort basis, but we strongly recommend running on the most recent version, since that is assumed for parts of the documentation above.

 # User Feedback